Djokovic ready to be first among equals at Wimbledon - RFI

 London (AFP)

-Novak Djokovic is targeting a record-equalling 20th major and sixth Wimbledon title from next week, edging him closer to becoming only the third man to complete a calendar Grand Slam.
+Novak Djokovic targets a record-equalling 20th major and sixth Wimbledon title from Monday which will edge him tantalisingly closer to becoming only the third man in history to complete a calendar Grand Slam.

 The world number one has already won a ninth Australian Open and second French Open this season.